jessesadler/debkeepr/README.md

 #> # Unit: denarius
 #> # Bases: 20s 12d

-# Either class can be cast to base numeric, which,
+# Either type can be cast to base numeric, which,
 # of course, leads to the loss of all metadata
 as.numeric(lsd3)
 #> [1] 28.78333 32.44583 54.92917 18.63750